History of Japanese foreign relations

-Although the political system was formally democratic, the Army increasingly seized control in Japan.
-Indeed, in the 1930s, separatist Army elements in Manchuria largely shaped foreign-policy.
-The League of Nations criticized Japan's takeover of Manchuria in 1931, so it withdrew.
+Although the political system was officially democratic, the Army increasingly seized control in Japan.
+In the 1920s, Japan contested Manchuria with the Soviet Union, invading it in 1931.
 It joined the Axis alliance with Germany, but there was little close cooperation between the two nations until 1943.
-Japan opened a full-scale war in China, in 1937, taking control of the major cities and economic centers with a long record of atrocities.
+Japan opened a full-scale war in China in 1937, committing several war crimes.
 Two puppet regimes were nominally in charge in China and Manchuria.
-Military confrontations with the Soviet Union were disappointing to Japan, and it turned its attention to the south.
-American economic and financial pressures, joined by Britain and the Netherlands, climaxed in the cut off of vitally needed oil supplies in 1941.
-Japan declared war, and in three months scored spectacular successes against the United States, Britain and the Netherlands, as well as continuing the war with China.
+Military confrontations with the Soviet Union led Japan to sign a Neutrality Pact with the Soviet union.
+American, British, and Dutch economic and financial pressures resulted in the cut off of vitally needed oil supplies in 1941.
+Japan declared war, and in three months won multiple battles, as well as continuing the war with China.
 The Japanese economy could not support the large-scale war effort, especially with the rapid buildup of the American navy.
 By 1944, Japan was heavily on the defensive, as its Greater East Asia Co-prosperity Sphere collapsed, its navy was sunk, and American bombing started to devastate major Japanese cities.
-The final blow came in August 1945 with two American atomic bombs and the Russian invasion.
-Japan surrendered, and was occupied by the Allies, or more particularly by the United States.
-Its political and economic system was rebuilt on the basis of greater democracy, no military capability, and a weakening of traditional monopolistic corporations.
+Japan surrendered following the atomic bombings of Hiroshima and Nagasaki and Soviet invasion of Manchuria.

 Japan was a very minor player in international affairs in the late 1940s, but its economy revived in part as a supply base for the Korean War.
 Non-involvement became the central focus of Japanese foreign policy, together with very rapid growth of its industrial exports.
-By the 1990s, Japan, with the second-largest economy in the world behind the United States, reached a peak and leveled off economically.
-It retained very close relations with the United States, which basically provided it with military protection.
-South Korea, China, and other countries in the Western Pacific traded on a very large scale with Japan, but still deeply resented the wartime atrocities.
+It retains very close relations with the United States, which provides it with military protection.
+South Korea, China, and other countries in the Western Pacific trade on a very large scale with Japan.

-See also Military history of Japan
+After the United States, China and Japan have the two largest economies in the 21st century world.
+In 2008, China-Japan trade reached $266 billion, making them the top trading partners.
+However, historical issues, including Japanese war crimes and maritime disputes, have created tensions.
+Despite this, leaders from both countries have made efforts to improve their relations.
+In 2021, Japan hosted the Summer Olympics.
+Following the Russian invasion of Ukraine in 2022, Japan condemned it and implemented sanctions, including freezing assets and banning new investments and exports of high-tech goods.
+The conflict in Ukraine, along with threats from China and North Korea, led to a shift in Japan's security policy.
+Japan increased defense spending and announced a major shift in military policy, acquiring counterstrike capabilities and aiming to increase the defense budget to 2% of GDP by 2027.